 Some of our most miserable moments came because we didn’t know rain was in our future.

 As we’ve now learned, an important part of being a prepared outdoors person is to watch the weather.
 Trying to set up your campsite in a downpour is terrible!
 It’s a sure fire way to get everything soaked.
 If you’re lucky, you’ll just have to wait a few minutes for the rain to pass and then hurriedly set up camp – or at least your tarps!

 Even if rain isn’t in the forecast, we always pack smart just in case.
 By protecting our clothing and gear, we’re setting ourselves up for success.

 Instead of throwing our clothes into any old bag we have lying around (which is tempting), we use one made of some sort of water-resistant material.
 There are plenty of water resistance bags out there, so take your pick!

 If your bag isn’t entirely waterproof, line it with a large plastic garbage bag.
 The more protection you have, the better.
 Put your clothing and gear into Ziploc bags or dry sacks inside the water-resistant bag for some extra protection.

 It might seem like overkill, but water has a sneaky way of finding its way into everything you own.
 So unless you feel like putting on soggy socks, take lots of precautions!

 3. Layer Up & Bring Rain Gear

-Unlike some activities, the right gear can make all the difference when you’re camping in the rain.
+Unlike some activities, the right gear makes all the difference when we’re camping in the rain.
 We recommend bringing:

-If you’re planning on doing anything other than staying under your tarp all day, you’ll need a nice, lightweight waterproof jacket or poncho to keep you dry!
-You can always layer up underneath if you’re feeling chilly.
+If we’re planning on doing anything other than staying under our tarp all day, we always bring a nice, lightweight waterproof jacket or poncho to keep us dry.
+After all, we can always layer up underneath if we’re feeling chilly.